Athletes Unlimited: Basketball

 2025 champion Maddy Siegrist holds the all-time points record, at 7,052.

 Athletes Unlimited Pro Basketball is played annually during winter.
 Its first season featured 44 players competing in a five-week season from January 26 to February 26, 2022, and took place in Las Vegas, Nevada.
 The second season was played in Dallas, Texas and ran from February 22 to March 26, 2023.
+Over the course of the second season, athletes played three games per week, including one back-to-back each week.
 The 2025 edition was held on February 5 – March 2 at the Nashville Municipal Auditorium in Nashville, Tennessee.
-It featured forty players competing in 24 games – ten livestreamed on ESPN+, and fourteen simultaneously livestreamed on both the FanDuel Sports Network and the WNBA's mobile app.
+It featured 40 players competing in 24 games: 10 livestreamed on ESPN+, and 14 simultaneously livestreamed on both the FanDuel Sports Network and the WNBA's mobile app.
 It was won by Maddy Siegrist, who set an all-time record of 7,052 points.
+The 2026 season was also held in Nashville, featuring 40 athletes.
+For 2026, the league gave each team a new name instead of only referring to them by colors: Gold Rush (gold), Glow (orange), Rhythm (blue), and Eclipse (purple).
+All 24 games of the season were available on the ESPN app.
+In July 2026, it was announced that AU was pausing its 2027 basketball season.